 Clear Ice Cases Are Not Always Straightforward

 These can make clear ice cases somewhat tricky.
-The owner would obviously claim that they did not know that there was black ice on their property.
+The owner would obviously claim that they did not know that their property had black ice.

 However, when there are wet conditions and freezing temperatures overnight, they should anticipate that there will be black ice on the property the next day.

-If they did not take reasonable care in removing the snow and ice by the previous evening, they may be held liable to pay an injured party.
+If they did not take reasonable care in removing the snow and ice by the previous evening, they might be held liable to pay an injured party.

 You only have the evidence to prove the dangerous conditions for as long as the surface is icy.